andrej-fischer/cloneHD/README.md

 # How to get cloneHD and filterHD?

-The current stable release, including pre-compiled executable binaries of filterHD and cloneHD for Mac OS X (64bit), can be found at
+The current stable release, including pre-compiled executable binaries of filterHD and cloneHD for Mac OS X (64bit), can be found at:

-<ftp://ftp.sanger.ac.uk/pub/teams/153/cloneHD/>.
-The source code can
+`ftp://ftp.sanger.ac.uk/pub/teams/153/cloneHD/`

-also be downloaded here.
+The source code can also be downloaded here.

 # Run a test with simulated data